-Free from the distractions of technology and my never-ending to-do list, being outside releases me from the demands of life – admittedly, most of which are self-created.
-Nature is much simpler than the complex worlds we create for ourselves, and it offers proof that our shared earth is resilient and regenerative–often more so without the help of our so-called modern advances.
+Free from the distractions of technology and my never-ending to-do list, walking in the woods releases me from the demands of life – admittedly, most of which are self-imposed, but still.
+In many ways, nature is much simpler than the complex world we’ve create for ourselves, and it offers proof that our shared planet is resilient and regenerative, often more so without our helpful modern advances.

-Sadly, adulthood hasn’t provided me with as many opportunities to play in the woods, but my husband and I frequently explore the trails near our home on Tiger Mountain, so a morning stroll seemed like the perfect way to spend the last day of the holiday weekend.
+Sadly, adulthood hasn’t provided me with as many opportunities to walk in the woods, but I frequently explore the trails near my home.
+And a morning stroll seemed like the perfect way to spend the last day of the holiday weekend.

-As we circled back, our minds returning to the impending responsibilities of the week ahead, delicate snowflakes surrounded us like confetti as if to say, “Don’t get so lost in tomorrow that you miss the beauty of today.”
+As I circled back, my mind returning to the impending responsibilities of the week ahead, delicate snowflakes surrounded me like confetti as if to say, “Don’t get so lost in tomorrow that you miss the beauty of today.”